FORESTRY Dac

 Every effort helps.
 The planet needs both natural and mechanical DAC (and other CCS) to achieve IPCC goals, in addition of course to reducing GHG emissions in the first place.
 The key for nature-based DAC (photosynthesis) is proving there will be no reversals before 2100 because evidence shows earlier reversals are not neutral but increase GHG concentrations in the atmosphere, due in part to slowing rates of absorption as concentrations of GHG increase.

 Proven forestry DAC credits (tonne CO2 proven sequestered until at least 2100) are unlikely to be more than 1% of the size of the VCM in 2050, at least according to some credible estimates of the latter.
-In that context proven forestry DAC and storage is a useful part of a spread of CDR and storage methodologies that a GHG emitter can rely on to make GHG Statements (see Why proving GHG statements is important).
+In that context proven forestry DAC and storage is a useful part of a spread of CDR and storage methodologies that a GHG emitter can rely on to make GHG Statements.

 Why PFS Certification Ltd?